 - Testing the UI.
 And again, if necessary, we’ll test the app’s UI to see how real users interact with it and which emotions the design evokes.

 As we work through these steps, you are able to make change requests to adapt the design according to your vision.
 Usually, a design goes through several review iterations and allows you to change things up as needed.
+For example, the design team might consider how to personalize your app.
 Still, it is best to discuss as much of this as possible at the beginning of the process.
 The later a change is made, the more it costs in terms of effort, time, and, obviously, money.

 Once these design steps are in place, it is easy to evaluate how much time our developers will need and give you an exact estimate.
 After the evaluation is finished, any change to the plan will impact the process and shift the timeline.